 The curriculum prepares students for the variety of career options in dietetics.
 The program equips students for leadership in three main areas of dietetics which include clinical nutrition, community dietetics and foodservice management.
 Students obtain the "hands-on" supervised experiential learning experience while in the program.
 Although full-time student status is advised, the program is able to be done on a part-time student status as long as the student completes the program in 150% of the time allotted.
 The program is based in Milwaukee at this time, but there are online education options for several classes and the plan is to expand programming online.

-There are three routes to becoming a Registered Dietitian Nutritionist (RDN) throught the Integrated M.S. in Nutrition and Dietetics at Mount Mary University:
+There are three routes to becoming a Registered Dietitian Nutritionist (RDN) through the Integrated M.S. in Nutrition and Dietetics at Mount Mary University:

 - Students with a non-nutrition degree